domenkozar/plone_guide/what_is_plone.rst

 - **Python (The Python Programming Language)**
 - **Zope (The Z Object Publishing Environment)** [5]_

-It is also built on many technologies that are a subset of the above two technologies:
+But also technologies that are a subset of the above two technologies:

 - **PIL (Python Imaging Library)**
 - **CMF (Zope Content Management Framework)**

-Lastly, it is built using many popular web-specific open source technologies:
+Lastly it is built with many popular web-specific open source technologies:

 - **JQuery (JavaScript Framework)**
 - **TinyMCE (WYSIWYG editor)**